leecyno1/TrendRadar/README-EN.md

 ### **Personalized Trending Algorithm**

-No longer controlled by platform algorithms, TrendRadar reorganizes all trending searches:
+No longer controlled by platform algorithms, Dr.Lemon-NewsRadar reorganizes all trending searches:

 - **Prioritize High-Ranking News** (60%): Top-ranked news from each platform appears first
 - **Focus on Persistent Topics** (30%): Repeatedly appearing news is more important